-Nicole Janssen Named a 2021 RBC Canadian Women Entrepreneur Award Finalist
+Nicole Janssen Named 2021 RBC Canadian Women Entrepreneur Award Finalist

-Edmonton, September 15, 2021 – AltaML, a leading Canadian applied artificial intelligence (AI) studio, is proud to announce that Nicole Janssen, Co-CEO, has been named a Finalist for the 2021 RBC Canadian Women Entrepreneur Awards for the Start-Up Award.
+AltaML, a leading Canadian applied artificial intelligence (AI) studio, is proud to announce that Nicole Janssen, Co-CEO, has been named a finalist for the 2021 RBC Canadian Women Entrepreneur Awards for the Start-Up Award.
 The RBC Canadian Women Entrepreneur Awards are the pre-eminent national business awards recognizing the country’s leading female entrepreneurs.
-Now in its 29th year, the program is an initiative of Women of Influence, an award-winning organization dedicated to advancing Canadian women.
+Now in its 29 year, the program is an initiative of Women of Influence, an award-winning organization dedicated to advancing Canadian women.

-From a pool of thousands of nominees, 23 Finalists from coast to coast have been selected to represent 7 Award Categories.
+From a pool of thousands of nominees, 23 finalists from coast-to-coast have been selected to represent seven award categories.
 The Start-Up Award is dedicated to a female entrepreneur that has been successful in building a profitable business, and whose company has been in operation for three to five years.
-Nicole Janssen is one of 3 Regional Finalists being recognized in this category, representing the Western Region.
+Nicole Janssen is one of three regional finalists being recognized in this category, representing the Western Region.

 AltaML was founded around local AI talent, scarce in many jurisdictions.
-To help grow the Calgary AI ecosystem where one of our three offices is located, AltaML developed an industry-led applied data science internship program called the Applied AI Lab, supported by industry partners and the Opportunity Calgary Investment Fund.
+To help grow the Calgary AI ecosystem where one of three offices is located, AltaML developed an industry-led applied data science internship program called the Applied AI Lab (AAIL), supported by industry partners and the Opportunity Calgary Investment Fund (OCIF).
 By providing mentorship to highly qualified interns to acquire critical applied experience, the Lab also creates impact in expanding the industry partner’s AI experimentation capacity and provides a job-ready talent pipeline to the community.

-“It is a tremendous honour to be selected as a finalist for an RBC Canadian Women Entrepreneur Award,” says Nicole Janssen.
+“It is a tremendous honor to be selected as a finalist for an RBC Canadian Women Entrepreneur Award,” said AltaML Co-Founder and Co-CEO, Nicole Janssen.
 “AI is disruptive, and it is hugely important for women to be at the table and to be making decisions about how these technologies are to be developed and used.
 I am passionate about what we are building at AltaML and within its family of companies, and how together we are driving change through responsible AI adoption.
 Our growth has required that I progressively let go of things that I have been accustomed to leading, and it is very rewarding to see the team execute so well on the vision to be a billion dollar AI company, from right here in Canada.”

-The winners will be announced and celebrated at the 29th Annual Awards Gala, on Wednesday, November 17, where all attendees will be once again digitally transported into our Virtual Awards Gala.
-The evening’s festivities and award ceremony which will be live streamed around the world, will shine a spotlight on all these amazing Canadian women entrepreneurs.
+The winners will be announced and celebrated at the 29th Annual Awards Gala, on Wednesday, Nov.
+17. The evening’s festivities and award ceremony, which will be live streamed around the world, will shine a spotlight on all these amazing Canadian women entrepreneurs.

 The RBC Canadian Women Entrepreneur Awards recognizes female business owners from across Canada who make impressive and substantial contributions to the local, Canadian or global economy.
 Candidates share a strong entrepreneurial vision and a relentless passion in pursuing their dreams.
 These awards recognize business women from three major regions across Canada: East, Central and West.
 All nominees were required to submit thorough applications, which are reviewed and judged by a panel of prominent business leaders and subject to a due diligence performed by KPMG.

-“This year we received a record-breaking number of applications and are honoured to celebrate the accomplishments of our 2021 award finalists,” says Alicia Skalin, Co-CEO, Women of Influence.
+“This year we received a record-breaking number of applications and are honored to celebrate the accomplishments of our 2021 award finalists,” said Alicia Skalin, Co-CEO, Women of Influence.
 “These entrepreneurs have demonstrated remarkable innovation in the face of adversity, and we couldn’t be more excited to showcase their stories across the country.”

 The 2021 RBC Canadian Women Entrepreneur Awards are presented by RBC.
 Award sponsors include The Women Entrepreneurship Knowledge Hub, RBC, and our official Due Diligence partner KPMG.